Skip to main content

 Entity annotationsannotationLayer(kind="span", subkind="entity-mention")Named entities, gene mentions, chemical names, etc.

-Trigger annotationsannotationLayer(kind="span", subkind="event-mention")Event triggers (the text that evokes an event).
+Trigger annotationsannotationLayer(kind="span", subkind="frame")Event triggers (the text that evokes an event).

 Events (E)